OUR MANUFACTURING PROCESS

 Every trailer we manufacture goes through the following process;

-3D CAD DESIGN to ensure 100% accuracy and fitment we use the latest Inventor software to 3D model all the components used to build each trailer.
+3D CAD DESIGN to ensure 100% accuracy and fitment we use the latest Inventor software to 3D model all components used to build each trailer.
 We guarantee each new design or change is dimensionally correct and fulfils our customer’s requirements.
 Every design is stress checked using finite element analysis (FEA) software.
 This allows us to simulate loadings, deflection and stress levels on parts before they are produced.

-CNC PROFILE CUTTING Once the trailer design has been finalised and approved, the next step in the manufacturing process involves cutting steel parts using state of the art CNC laser and plasma profile cutting machines.
+CNC MACHINING & PROFILE CUTTING Once the trailer design has been finalised and approved, the next step in the manufacturing process involves cutting steel parts using state of the art CNC laser and plasma profile cutting machines.
 This ensures accuracy to 0.5mm and 100% repeatability of every component.

 CHASSIS RAIL FABRICATION Trailer chassis rails are fabricated using CNC profile cut web material and either flat bar or stripped plate flanges (depending on the design).
 These parts are then used to create the chassis rails in our automated beam welding machine.
 Flanges are cold formed around the profiled web and simultaneously welded using our deep penetration metal core process to Australian standard 1554.1 SP.
 This ensures consistent strength and weld appearance on every chassis.